COVID-19 Vaccine Information

 **Please do NOT use Internet Explorer**

 COPC wants all of our patients and community to get the vaccine.
 If none of our appointments work for you, there are other options available - hospital systems, local pharmacies, grocery stores, and health departments.
-Please visit the Ohio Department of Health vaccine locator website by clicking here to find additional vaccination options that may be more convenient and quicker for you.
+Click here to find additional vaccination options in our community that may be more convenient for you.